The Dance of the Twisted Bull: Analysis

 In her book Alexander McQueen: Evolution, Catherine Gleason reports that some audience members were upset by the use of sexual sounds and imagery of apparent sexual violence that concluded the show.
 Some critics found the content particularly shocking as it came less than a month after the September 11 attacks in the United States.
-Conversely, The Adelaide Advertiser suggested that the relatively low-key shows at Paris Fashion Week that season indicated a subdued feeling in the fashion world following September 11.
+Conversely, The Adelaide Advertiser suggested that the relatively low-key shows at Paris Fashion Week that season indicated a subdued feeling in the fashion world following 11 September.
 The concept for the show had in fact been developed approximately four months in advance, well before the terrorist incident.
 McQueen dismissed the idea that he should have altered his collection in response to the attacks, saying "There's no link between the two things as far as I can see."

 Journalist Dana Thomas noted the parallel to an earlier Spanish-themed collection by British designer John Galliano during his time at Givenchy.
 The two men were often compared in the press due to their roughly parallel career arcs and similarly maximalist styles, and McQueen often sought to emulate or outdo Galliano's designs in his own work.
 Thomas argued that Twisted Bull was an effort to do so across an entire collection.
 Look 61, the dress which incorporated a sword, was similar to Look 10 from Galliano's Filibustiers (Spring/Summer 1993), a dress which also used a sword to hold up its train at an angle.

 Fashion historian Ingrid Loschek discussed Twisted Bull as an example of McQueen's habit of playing with dichotomies, and his ability to express emotions and ideas through the styling of the clothes and the runway show.
 She noted particularly the transformation of the "confident flamenco dancer who becomes a victim herself when a lance 'skewers' body and dress".

 Legacy

+McQueen revisited elements of the matador costume in Sarabande (Spring/Summer 2007), which featured several black and white ensembles with ruffled shirts and embroidery reminiscent of Spanish blackwork.
+One outfit had tight trousers like the matador's taleguilla, and one had beadwork resembling their traditional braces.

-Look 33, the spear-pierced dress appeared in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
-It was one of only two pieces from the collection to appear, along with Look 66, a beaded black jacket over beaded black jumpsuit, with leather hat by Philip Treacy.
-The look was used again for "Dark Angel", a 2015 retrospective editorial of McQueen's work in British Vogue by British fashion photographer Tim Walker.
-Several looks from Twisted Bull appeared at the 2022 retrospective exhibition Lee Alexander McQueen: Mind, Mythos, Muse.
+The Alexander McQueen archive retains ownership of Look 33, the spear-pierced dress.
+This look appeared in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty, where it was one of only two pieces from Twisted Bull to be featured.
+The other was Look 66, from the collection of Daphne Guinness: a beaded black jacket over beaded black jumpsuit, with a leather hat by Philip Treacy.
+Look 33 was used again for "Dark Angel", a 2015 retrospective editorial of McQueen's work in British Vogue by British fashion photographer Tim Walker.
+Several looks from Twisted Bull owned by the Los Angeles County Museum of Art appeared at the 2022 retrospective exhibition Lee Alexander McQueen: Mind, Mythos, Muse.
 The collection was placed in the Evolution and Existence section of the exhibition, which highlighted collections focused on "life cycles and the human condition".